mbed-ce/fxload/README.md

 In 2015, @tai (Taisuke Yamada) [adapted](https://github.com/tai/fxload-win32) the libusb0.1 version to libusb1.0, allowing it to work using a much better supported library.
 However, the build system of this version only supported MinGW on Windows, making it very difficult to use on other platforms.

-In 2023, the Mbed CE project is now making an updated version of this library which supports multiple platforms again, plus some quality of life changes.
+In 2023, the Mbed CE project is now making an updated version of this program which supports multiple platforms again, plus some quality of life changes.
 These include:
 - New CMake-based build system
 - MS Visual Studio compiler support
 - Github Actions CI jobs